Busy Moms Breastfeed!

 Maybe; it all depends on how flexible my schedule is at the moment.
 I sometimes do night visits as well.

-There is a non-refundable deposit fee (which can be applied towards your visit) if you want to have me be available.
+There is a non-refundable deposit fee (which can be applied towards your visit) if you want to ensure that I'm available.
 You can always check with me ahead of time to find out how busy my schedule is around your due date.

 I've traveled as far north as New Hampshire and as far west as Worcester.
 Depending on the distance, I may charge a travel fee.